faith-nte/faithnte/README.md

-# Faithnte.com - Astro Headless Blog Platform
+# Faithnte.com - Professional Website

-A modern website built with Astro featuring a headless blog system with RESTful API endpoints.
+Welcome to the official website of Faith Nte, your trusted Fractional SEO Consultant specializing in private practice brands.

 ## 🚀 Features